-Second Step is a program developed by the Committee for Children, a non-profit organization helping students in over 70 countries.
-Founded in 1978, Committee for Children is a global non-profit dedicated to fostering the safety and well-being of children through social-emotional learning and development.
-CFC is the world’s largest provider of research-based educational programs that promote social-emotional skills and prevent bullying and sexual abuse.
-Today the organization’s curricula reach schools in over 70 countries, including 30 percent of all U.S. elementary schools.
+Second Step is a program developed by the Committee for Children, a non-profit organization helping students in over 70 countries, including 30 percent of all U.S. elementary schools.
+Founded in 1978, the Committee for Children is a global non-profit dedicated to fostering children's safety and well-being through social-emotional learning and development.
 Each year, more than 10.6 million children benefit from these programs.

 The School Connect program in High School promotes social, emotional, and academic skills needed to succeed in the future.
 Through interactive lessons, meaningful discussions, and student engagement that encourages planning and practicing skills, students learn skills to work cooperatively with classmates, recognize the value of trying their best, developmental frameworks, organizational strategies, and study skills that lead to academic and personal success.

 - Building relationships and resolving conflicts